openstack/nova/doc/source/admin/sev.rst

   Since version 8.0.0, libvirt exposes maximum number of SEV guests which can run concurrently in its host, so the limit is automatically detected using this feature.
+So it is not necessary to configure this option.

   However in case an older version of libvirt is used, it is not possible for Nova to programmatically detect the correct value and Nova imposes no limit.
   So this configuration option serves as a stop-gap, allowing the cloud operator the option of providing this value manually.

-  This option also allows the cloud operator to set the limit lower than the actual hard limit.
+  This option has been deprecated and will be removed in a future release.

   .. note::